Cacti/documentation/Principles-of-Operation.md

 40, even 50 thousand devices with relative ease in Cacti depending on the size of your database and data collector infrastructure (sockets, cores, threads).
-When using this N-Tiered methology, most customers will use Cacti's `script server` which is a pool of memory resident PHP interpreters that preloads all scripts used to gather data, therefore, it's super fast, and parallel in nature.
+When using this N-Tiered methodology, most customers will use Cacti's `script server` which is a pool of memory resident PHP interpreters that preloads all scripts used to gather data, therefore, it's super fast, and parallel in nature.